tomfaulkenberry/xsmin/README.md

 xsmin: A Minimalist Beamer Theme
 ================================

-This is a beamer template derived from "Execushares" by Kenton Hamaluik (http://hamaluik.com/posts/better-beamer-themes/).
+This is a beamer template that is based on David Dumas' `xsmin` template, which was derived from "Execushares" by Kenton Hamaluik (http://hamaluik.com/posts/better-beamer-themes/).
 Many features of that theme have been removed.
 A few minor cosmetic changes have been made as well.